see fall/winter 15 through our favorite works of art

 Madonna and Child, Rafael

 Who doesn't love a bit of religious iconography?
-Often graced with flowers and candles to honour the mother of Christ, the Madonna and Child is one of our favourites.
-Walking in her own band of angelic beauties, Eloisa Fontes and her daughter (a thousand times more adorable than your average Renaissance baby) appeared flanked not by saints but Stefano Gabbana and Domenico Dolce, looked upon the cherubic fashion babies of the frow.
+Often graced with flowers and candles to honor the mother of Christ, the Madonna and Child is one of our favorites.
+Walking in her own band of angelic beauties, Eloisa Fontes and her daughter (a thousand times more adorable than your average Renaissance baby) appeared flanked not by saints but Stefano Gabbana and Domenico Dolce, and were looked upon by the cherubic fashion babies of the frow.
 "Children are the future!" proclaimed Stefano.
 Viva la mamma.

 Starry Night, Van Gogh

-Following a breakdown that resulted self-mutilation of the left ear, Van Gogh realised he'd gone too far and checked himself into the village lunatic asylum.
+Following a breakdown and the resulting self-mutilation of his left ear, Van Gogh realized he'd gone too far and checked himself into the village lunatic asylum.
 Housed in a former monastery, Vince shotgunned a second room for use as his studio and began to paint the view from his window.
-So inspired by the night sky, he switched mediums and created the beautiful caped dress embroidered with gold and blue expressionistic swirling stars that showed in Valentino's AW15 collection.
+He was so inspired by the night sky that he switched mediums and created the beautiful caped dress embroidered with gold and blue expressionistic swirling stars that showed in Valentino's fall/winter 15 collection.